Bottom Line

 Quick answer

-If your group wants the R.E.P.O. energy without the heavier fear, start with Content Warning.
-If your group wants the same physical-comedy payoff with almost no horror wrapper, go straight to PEAK.
-If you still want some pressure but less dread, Murky Divers is the middle-ground pick.
+If you want games like R.E.P.O. but less scary, start with Content Warning.
+If you want almost no horror at all, go straight to PEAK.
+If you still want some pressure but less dread, Murky Divers is the safer middle-ground pick.

 What people usually mean by “less scary”